One of the most common questions: “Why didn’t I find any emails after using the YouTube Channel Email Scraper?”

 🚫 The problem: that email is locked behind a login wall — you must be signed in to see it.

 Could we add sync_account like we do for Facebook, X, and Sales Navigator to collect these hidden emails?
 We tried — but there’s a problem.
-Even when you log in, YouTube only lets you view 10 emails per day per Google account.

 To collect 1,000 emails in a single day, you’d need 100 Google accounts.
 That limit makes large-scale email collection impossible — which is why the scraper doesn’t try to pull emails from the View Email Address button.